oscal-compass/compliance-trestle/docs/trestle-spec.md

                 └── controls
                     ├── controls.json
                     ├── 00000__control.json
-                    ├── 00001__control.json
-                    └── 00002__control.json
+                    └── 00001__control.json
 ...
 ~~~

 The following options are supported:

 - `-i or --input`: this optional parameter can be used to specify the model instance you want to split.
 This can be ommitted if the `trestle split` command is executed from within a model instance directory (contextual mode) such as `catalogs/mycatalog`, for example.
 - `-e or --elements`: specifies the model subcomponent element that is going to be split.
 Multiple elements can be specified at once using a comma-separated value.
 If the element is of JSON type array list and you want trestle to create a separate subcomponent file per array item, the element needs to be suffixed with `[]`.
 If the suffix is not specified, split will place all array items in only one separate subcomponent file.
 If the element is a collection of JSON Schema additionalProperties and you want trestle to create a separate subcomponent file per additionalProperties item, the element needs to be suffixed with `{}`.
 Similarly, not adding the suffix will place all additionalProperties items in only one separate subcomponent file.
 The path of a model subcomponent element is contextual if `trestle split` is executed from within a model instance subdirectory.
-If `trestle split` is executed from the $BASE_FOLDER, the element path needs to be an absolute full path.
+If `trestle split` is executed from the $BASE\_FOLDER, the element path needs to be an absolute full path.

 A user might want to decompose the `metadata` property from `catalog.json`.
 In order to achieve that he/she would run `trestle split -i catalogs/mycatalog -e metadata`.
 This would create a `metadata.json` file at the same level as `catalog.json` and move the whole `metadata` property/section from `catalog.json` to `metadata.json` as below:

 ~~~